Little Nightingale the Crier: Saudi Arabia

 As part of fieldwork in Jizan region, researcher Waleed Ahmed Himli collected in 2008 a tale from 88-year-old teller Nema Amshanaq.
 In her tale, titled El-Bolbol El-Saiyyah ("The Singing Nightingale" or "The Warbler Nightingale"), a king is going to the hajj, and tells his mother to look after his pregnant wife.
 The wife gives birth to "beautiful" twins, a boy and a girl, who are taken from her by the queen mother and cast in the water in a box.
 The twins are saved by a fisherman and his wife, who give the boy a magical ring.
 Years later, the queen mother visits the twins and convinces the girl to ask her brother for a flowing river beside their palace, fragrant roses and a singing nightingale - which the brother obtains by using the magic ring to wish for them.
 Lastly, the boy searches for the "China China Girl" as his bride, and goes on a journey to find her.
 Himli also indicates that the tale type is "widely reported ... [from] various parts of Saudi Arabia".

-Kurdish people

-In a Kurdish tale published by Kurdologist Margarita Rudenko with the title "Мирза-Мамуд и Хезаран-Больболь" ("Mirza-Mamud and Khezaran-Bolbol"), the padishah marries three sisters, the yougest promising to give birth to golden-haired twins, a boy and a girl.
-Her envious sisters replace the children for animals and cast them in the sea in a box.
-The box is rescued by a miller, who saves the twins and names them Mirza-Mamud (the boy) and Golizar (the girl).
-Years later, they move to a new house and the boy meets his father, the Padishah, in a deer hunt.
-The queen's sisters despair and send an old woman to convince Golizar and Mirza-Mamud to go on a dangerous quest for a maiden named Зардухубар (Zardukhubar).
-Mirza-Mamud rescues Zardukhubar and they escape from an ogress (tale type ATU 313H*, connected to The Magical Flight or The Devil's Daughter).
-Zardukhubar becomes Golizar's house companion.
-Later, the old woman tells the siblings about a magical bird named Khezaran-Bolbol.
-Mirza-Mamud fails the quest and is petrified.
-Noticing his long absence, Golizar and Zardukhubar seek him out.
-They meet an old hermit on the way who tells them how to safely capture the bird.
-Both women rescue the youth and a whole garden of petrified people.
-On their way back, the hermit asks them for a prayer, which the trio do and disenchant him into a handsome young man.
-The quartet is invited to a feast with the king, but the bird warns them their food is poisoned.
-As instructed by the bird, the siblings invite their father, the padishah, to their house, where the whole truth is revealed.